Progress report for SPDP23-017

 Objective B: Create a Best Practices for Result Demonstration publication.
 This publication is a companion document with the training video to educate CRPs on the process of planning, establishing, evaluating, and translating a sustainable result demonstration.
 Distribution to agency employees and posting on agency websites for reference will be our goal.

-Goal 4: Encourage trainees’ application of new information by providing New Result Demonstration Funds ($300) to county agent CRPs (20) who attend the in-person training to start a sustainable result demonstration project.
+Goal 4: Encourage trainees’ application of new information by providing New Result Demonstration Funds ($300) to county agent CRPs (up to 20) who attend the in-person training to start a sustainable result demonstration project.
 These CRPs will serve as examples within their Districts.
 USDA-NRCS personnel (12) are not required to do result demonstrations but are encouraged to partner with an agent.

 Objective A: CRPs accepting funds will be asked to develop a post-training result demonstration video chronicling their county project.
 We anticipate having at least 10 additional post-training result demonstration videos from county agents by the end of this project.